pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 - The Thanos Query component has access to the Pod IP of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.
 - The Thanos Query component has access to the Pod FQDN of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.

-For the deployment of Thanos Query, refer to [kube-thanos](https://github.com/thanos-io/kube-thanos) and [the example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-with-thanos).
+For the deployment instructions of Thanos Query, refer to [kube-thanos](https://github.com/thanos-io/kube-thanos) and [the example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-with-thanos).

 #### Architecture